Spatial Analysis of Leonardo's Last Supper

 Leonardo decided herein for frontal composition, which is fully justified due to the placement of the painting on the refectory's rear wall and efficiently integrated the scene as if it was a part of the spacious room.

 The painting's lower edge is about 2.5m high above floor level and the viewer has to look up.
-There is only part of the floor and no tiles, which would help us to determine the lateral points.
-Nevertheless, if we know how he constructed the geometrical scheme everything falls together, and space suddenly starts to be tangible.
+We only see part of the floor and there are no tiles, so only the ceiling can help us determine the side points.
+If we apply a geometric scheme based on the Gold Ratio, everything fits together and space suddenly becomes tangible.

 All orthogonals aims to the vanishing point - the Jesus's temple, which is placed in the middle of the picture.
 By transferring the area of the picture, we arrive at the base square from which all geometric operation unfolds.
 Mathematician Luca Pacioli in Divina proportione (which his friend Leonardo illustrated) described this as a technique that subdivides any given scene into a sequence of squares.
 Not as a flat surface grid, but squares laid perspectivally to the depth.
 Leonardo used as a basic unit of measurement Milanian braccio and set the side of the basic square at 4 braccios.
 4 * 0.59 equals 2.36m.
 1 Milanian braccio equaled 0,59 cm.(1)